tappyduckmancodes/multiplatform-lyric-downloader/README.md

 # multiplatform-lyric-downloader

+AI Disclosure: Claude Code was used as assistance for this project.

 Download synced (timestamped) `.lrc` lyric files from Spotify, Deezer, Musixmatch, LRCLIB, and YouTube — organized into `Artist\Album\Track.lrc` folders compatible with MusicBee, Plex, Kodi, Poweramp, and most LRC-aware players.

 > **Migrating from [spotify-lyric-downloader](https://github.com/tappyduckmancodes/spotify-lyric-downloader)?**